skerkour/black-hat-rust/README.md

 estimated number of pages: **~320**

-**In order to thanks the people who make it possible, all early access buyers will also receive the following bonus:**
+**In order to thank all the people who will help me make this book a reality, all early access buyers will also receive the following bonus:**
-* **A curated list of advanced malware analyses**
+* **A curated list of advanced malware analyses.
+You will find inside great inspiration when developing your own offensive tools.**

 <h3>